What’s impacting the retail & wholesale sector?

 Key challenges for the retail sector

-the investment required in systems and fit-out can be a strain on cash flow but tax reliefs are available to minimise cash flow disruption and reduce the retailer’s tax burden.
+The investment required in technology and fit-outs can be a strain on cash flow but in some instances, such investments may be eligible for R&D tax relief or other reliefs.
+Taking advantage of such tax reliefs can help to minimise cash flow disruption and reduce tax liabilities.
 Determining the correct VAT treatment can also be a challenge, particularly where businesses are buying and selling goods overseas, or making online sales.

 Operating margins for many high-street retailers have been hit by falling sales and rising costs, such as the higher cost of labour and imported goods.